JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `verificationReportsDirectory`
 {#verifyPlugin-verificationReportsDirectory}

-The path to the directory where verification reports will be saved.
+Specifies the path to the directory where verification reports will be saved.

 {style="narrow"}
 Type